freddiehaddad/oxidized/README.md

 - ignore_case (ic): When true, searches are case-insensitive by default.
 - smart_case (scs): When true and the search pattern contains any uppercase letter, the search becomes case-sensitive for that query only; otherwise it follows ignore_case.

+#### Wrapping & Scrolling

+- wrap_lines: When true, long lines are soft-wrapped visually into multiple rows.
+Line numbers appear on the first visual row of a logical line.
+- line_break: When wrapping, prefer breaking at whitespace boundaries (word wrapping).
+When false, wrap strictly by display columns.
+- side_scroll_off: In no-wrap mode, horizontally scroll the view to keep the cursor away from the left/right edges by this many columns when possible.

 ### Keymap Customization (`keymaps.toml`)

 ```toml